Why grass fed beef?

 100% grass fed beef is nutritionally superior to congenitally raised grain/corn fed beef.
 It is lower in saturated fat than corn fed beef, due to the fact that grass is high in protein and fiber, while being low in starch.
 Grass fed beef has higher amounts of omega-3 fatty acids.
 These are the healthy fats found in salmon, flaxseed, and walnuts.
 Studies indicate these help prevent heart disease and bolster the immune system.
 Grass fed beef also has higher levels of Conjugated Linoleic Acid (CLA’s) and vitamins A & E. Research indicates that these antioxidants and healthy acids help fight breast cancer, atherosclerosis, and type 2 diabetes.

-Pigs that are raised on pasture are also raised in an ethical, compassionate way.
+Pigs that are raised on pasture are also raised in an ethical, compassionate way where they can express their natural behaviors.
 Pastured pork is higher in Omega-3 fatty acids resulting in health benefits for the consumer.
-These hogs are raised in open pastures, no troughs, no added hormones, no antibiotics and are minimally processed.
+These hogs are raised on wooded pastures, no added hormones, no antibiotics and are minimally processed.

 How do I prepare grass fed beef?